Degree of Satisfiability in Heyting Algebras: Discussion

 \begin{body} Anti-exceptionalism -- the belief that logic should be accepted, rejected and revised according to the same standards as other (e.g. scientific) theories -- plays a distinguished role in the leading contemporary realist metaphysical accounts of reasoning (see e.g. Part 3 of G.~Russell's \textit{Justification}~\cite{russellJustify}).
 In his methodological treatise, T.~Williamson~\cite{williamsonModal} asserts that purported logical laws should be judged, at least in part, based on \textit{``the fit between their consequences and what is independently known''}.
 As such, in Williamson's account, it is possible to have disconfirming physical evidence against purported logical laws.
 Namely, if a well-confirmed theory yields disconfirmed consequences according to the consequence relation of a logic, that counts as evidence against the logic.
 For the reader interested in anti-exceptionalism, we recommend O.~T.~Hjortland's summary~\cite{hjortlandEvidence} of Williamson's account, which gives several worked-out examples. \end{body}

-\begin{body} Although Williamson argued that anti-exceptionalism provides evidential criteria that favors classical logic over other, competing logical theories in realist metaphysical accounts of reasoning, there are several objections to this view.
+\begin{body} Although Williamson argued that his variant of anti-exceptionalism provides evidential criteria that favors classical logic over other, competing logical theories in realist metaphysical accounts of reasoning, there are several objections to this view.
 Beyond the ones summarized by Hjortland~\cite{hjortlandEvidence}, we further point out the non-existence of a neutral interpretation relating the structure of logical formulae to ``disconfirming physical evidence'': what one counts as disconfirming physical evidence for a compound sentence (think e.g. $((P \rightarrow Q) \rightarrow P) \rightarrow P$) may depend on the flavor of logic one chooses to use. \end{body}

-\begin{body} Even if the objections discussed in Paragraph \ref{body:williamson-objections} were resolved, it is still questionable whether there could be any physical situation that would allow one to distinguish between classical and intuitionistic logic using Williamson's methodology.
-However, were one able to devise a large number of such situations, one could apply Heyting algebra as simplified semantic model, and use our results (in particular Theorem \ref{thm:excluded-middle-gap} and its black-box formulation, Theorem \ref{thm:bbox-boolean-recognition}) to argue that whenever the classical laws of propositional logic fail in a given setting, the evidence disconfirming them is abundant. \end{body}
+\begin{body} Even if the objections discussed in Paragraph~\ref{body:williamson-objections} were resolved, it is still questionable whether there could be any physical situation that would allow one to distinguish between classical and intuitionistic logic using Williamson's methodology.
+While investigating the full implications of our technical results to Williamson's anti-exceptionalist argument will require a longer philosophical treatise, we note that, were one able to devise a large number of such situations, one could apply Heyting algebras as a semantic model, and use our results (in particular Theorem~\ref{thm:excluded-middle-gap} and its black-box formulation, Theorem~\ref{thm:bbox-boolean-recognition}) to argue that whenever the classical laws of propositional logic fail in a given setting, the evidence disconfirming them is abundant.
+Conversely, Theorem~\ref{thm:strong-relativism} below shows that in all contexts where the law of excluded middle holds to \textit{any} appreciable degree, some non-tautologies of intuitionistic logic hold universally. \end{body}